Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-All of the major operators started 3G UMTS in 2100 MHz band.
+All of the major operators started 3G UMTS in the 2100 MHz band.
 Operators have also started re-farming their 900 MHz band (which is a frequency band of GSM) to use it for UMTS.
-Airtel, Idea are also using 3G UMTS in 900 MHz, for some of the circles.
+Airtel, Idea is also using 3G UMTS in 900 MHz, for some of the circles.
 So, if you want to use 3G in India, you should check for the availability of both the bands 2100 MHz and 900 MHz in the device either phone or dongles.

 For 4G, there are mainly three frequency bands in India.
-Jio, the 4G only operator crossed 100 million subscribers in short period of time.
-Jio operates 4G in all of the three 4G LTE bands namely Band 3, Band 5 and Band 40.
-Talking in MHz band, those bands are of 1800 Mhz, 850 MHz and 2300 MHz.
+Jio, the 4G only operator crossed 100 million subscribers in a short period of time.
+Similarly, Jio operates 4G in all of the three 4G LTE bands namely Band 3, Band 5, and Band 40.
+However, talking in MHz, those bands are 1800 Mhz, 850 MHz, and 2300 MHz.
 Out of which, 1800 and 850 MHz are FDD technology whereas 2300 MHz band is TDD technology.
-Airtel and Idea Vodafone owns 4G LTE in both 1800 MHz and 2300 MHz.
+Airtel and Idea Vodafone own 4G LTE in both 1800 MHz and 2300 MHz.

 |S.N||Mobile Technology in India||Frequency bands in India||Major Operators|

-|1||GSM (2G)||900 MHz, 1800 MHz||Airtel, Idea Vodafone, Aircel, BSNL|
+|1||GSM (2G)||900 MHz, 1800 MHz||Airtel, Vodafone Idea, Aircel, BSNL|

 |2||CDMA||850 MHz||Reliance, BSNL, Tata|

-|3||WCDMA (3G)||2100 MHz, 900 MHz||Airtel, Idea Vodafone|
+|3||WCDMA (3G)||2100 MHz, 900 MHz||Airtel, Vodafone Idea|

-|5||4G LTE (4G)||1800MHz||Airtel, Idea Vodafone, Jio|
+|5||4G LTE (4G)||1800MHz||Airtel, Vodafone Idea, Jio|

-|2300 MHz||Airtel, Idea Vodafone, Jio|
+|2300 MHz||Airtel, Vodafone Idea, Jio|

 If you have specific information for the frequency bands in India, do let us know below in the comment.